antonfirsov/docs/2016/04-NetNative-UWP-Update2/NetNative-UWP-Update2.md

 This challenge led us to adopt a new path for native compiling generics.
 We came to the conclusion that we needed a more general purpose way to compose generics at runtime.
 We call this new feature Universal Shared Generics (USG).
 Most generics will still have highly optimized code that is specific to their composition.
 However, in the case where type specific code has not been generated, a USG version will be available.

 ###Better Stack Traces with HockeyApp
-With this release and [HockeyApp](http://hockeyapp.net/features/), developers can now get high fidelity, actionable stack traces from their applications in production.
+With this release and [HockeyApp](http://hockeyapp.net/features/), you can now get high fidelity, actionable stack traces from their applications in production.
 We've done work to ensure client side collection is more robust and that the HockeyApp back end can properly generate human readable stacks.
 This functionality was announced at [//build](https://channel9.msdn.com/Events/Build/2016/P463) and is now available.
 It's fast and easy to get started with [HockeyApp for UWP](http://support.hockeyapp.net/kb/client-integration-windows-and-windows-phone/crash-reporting-for-uwp).

 ###Faster WinRT Interop
 We've made WinRT interop faster and have seen speedups as high as 8x in our lab compared to the UWP 1.2 tools.
 This will be particularly useful for applications that have pages with a high number of XAML elements as well as IoT stream processing scenarios.
-The overhead necessary for WinRT calls has been greatly reduced.
-Fewer garbage collections means more time for applications to process data and keep GUIs moving fluidly.

 ###Faster Native Code
 A number of incremental and feature-level improvements to code quality are included in this release.
 Targeted improvements include, but aren’t limited to: